 - Based on only one “right way” to do things

+The most important thing to stop being so critical is to make sure you give feedback, rather than criticism.
 Critical people often believe that they are merely giving others helpful feedback.
 However, there are key differences between feedback and criticism.

 - Criticism devalues: I guess you’re not smart enough to do this.